Small-leaf Spiderwort (Tradescantia fluminensis) Care Indoors; Watering, Soil, Propagation, Problems

 Use a pot one size larger than the current one and free-draining soil that is rich in organic matter.
 Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and yellowing leaves.

 Tradescantia fluminensis is magnificent in a hanging basket where the the stems can cascade downwards beautifully.
-Take a look at these hanging planters with macrame plant hangers on Amazon.
+Check out these hanging planters with macrame plant hangers on Amazon.

 Pruning & Grooming